Tax & Finance

 Deduction Details

-Union membership Deductible
+Union membership Deductible (up to 8,250 kr)

 Charitable donations Minimum 500 kr/year

-Interest on loans Deductible
+Interest on loans Fully deductible

 Home office If you work from home regularly